sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 - [x] A search function
 - [x] A table of contents, that follows you as you scroll

-I really feel like a lot of those are covered with Hugo, but I struggled especially with the search function and the table of contents.
+I really feel like Hugo supports a lot of those features, but I struggled especially with the search function and the table of contents.
 I wasn't fully satisfied with the different themes I tried.
-With Material for MkDocs, all of these points are covered right out of the box, which was a huge relief.
+Thankfully, Material for MkDocs provides all of these features out of the box, which was a huge relief.

 ## Starting with Material for MkDocs